 Several schools in Milton Keynes have signed up to become part of a trial to investigate ways to save water in their school.
 Anglian Water has provided the schools with new water meters linked to a wall mounted display.
 This makes it easier for students to monitor detailed water use within their school and to find how much water is used by different activities, such as washing hands or flushing a toilet.

-Students will take part in a whole range of activities aimed to help them understand how to save water and why this is important.
-They will discover how much water their school typically uses in a year and then begin a period of closely monitoring their water use, which will allow them to identify leaks and bad practices.
+Students took part in a whole range of activities aimed to help them understand how to save water and why this is important.
+They would discover how much water their school typically uses in a year and then begin a period of closely monitoring their water use, which will allow them to identify leaks and bad practices.
 They will then be tasked with initiating water-saving measures and monitoring their success over a period of time.
-We will find out later this year how they have got on.

 Final MK Water Strategy Now Available